Consumer Products Treated with Pesticides

 In response to the marketing of unregistered pesticide-treated products with illegal, unsubstantiated public health claims, EPA has acted quickly and decisively to prohibit sales of such products.
 It will continue to be the Agency's policy to take action against companies that make such illegal claims.

-To view or obtain an electronic copy of the guidance document (PR 2000-1), we invite you to visit EPA's Web site at http://www.epa.gov/pesticides/PR_Notices.
+- View or obtain an electronic copy of the guidance document (PR 2000-1).